Chinese pyramids

-Chinese pyramids are pyramidal structures in China, most of which are ancient mausoleums and burial mounds built to house the remains of several early emperors of China and their imperial relatives.
+Chinese pyramids are pyramidal-shaped burial mounds built as mausoleums for the early emperors of China and their imperial relatives.
 About 38 of them are located around 25 km – 35 km north-west of Xi'an, on the Guanzhong Plains in Shaanxi Province.
 The most famous is the Mausoleum of the First Qin Emperor, northeast of Xi'an and 1.7 km west of where the Terracotta Army was found.

 Earliest tombs

 The earliest tombs in China are found just north of Beijing in the Inner Mongolia Autonomous Region and in Liaoning.
 They belong to the Neolithic Hongshan culture (4700 to 2900 BC).

 The site of Niuheliang in Liaoning contains a pyramidal structure.